JohnyWS/windows-sandbox-for-company-vpn/readme.md

 To create better isolation, and to prevent myself to get shut out of my own PC, I created this setup to be able to log on to my company VPN via Windows Sandbox.

-Because of limitations in Windows Sandbox (at the time of this writing), there a few hardcodings in here, but if you follow those, or just change them, you're good to go.

 ## Get started

 1. Clone the repo to "C:\virtualization" by using `git clone https://github.com/JohnyWS/cs-go-config.git sandbox`